 Of all the binders out there, Mega IgG2000 is our top choice for C. diff support because it’s:

 This is the same product included in our Gut Restoration Pack, designed to help your gut heal from the inside out.
-For many people, IgG has been the turning point that allowed their gut to finally heal after C. diff.
+For many people, IgG has been an important part of their gut recovery journey after C. diff.
 It’s not just a binder — it’s part of a smarter, more complete recovery approach.

 When you order from us, you also get our: